influxdata/flux/stdlib/experimental/geo/Geo.md

 The package uses the following types:
 - `box` - has the following named float values: `minLat`, `maxLat`, `minLon`, `maxLon`.
+- `circle` - has the following named float values: `lat`, `lon`, `radius`.

 ### Function `gridFilter`

-The `gridFilter` filters data by specified lat/lon box.
+The `gridFilter` filters data by specified box or circle.
-It calculates geohash grid that overlays specified lat/lon box.
+It calculates tokens grid that overlays specified box or circle.
 Therefore result may contain data where corresponding latitude and/or longitude is outside the box.

 This filter function is intended to be fast as it uses tags values.